-Many people on the autistic spectrum have a difficult time dealing with dental environment.
-This is partly due to differences in how people on the spectrum experience, understand and interact with the world in general.
+Many people on the autistic spectrum have a difficult time dealing with the dental environment.
+This is partly due to differences in how people on the spectrum experience, understand, and interact with the world in general.

 The question is: what can be done to help patients and caregivers navigate this process with a minimum of angst?